 - An owner need not change the registration if they move département, although they are required to report a change of address.
 A sticker will be sent by post which must be placed in the registration document (there is no charge)

 Classic and collectors' carsIn order to protect the integrity of a classic car, the white on black number plate may be used, but must (if changing hands) display the new SIV number.
-Further changes are coming into effect regarding registration and ownership of classic cars, including requirements for obligatory roadworthy checks (contrôle technique
+A vehicle can be considered a collectors' car if it is more than 30 years old.

-The plates have seven identifying letters and numbers in black on a white background.
+The registration platesThe plates have seven identifying letters and numbers in black on a white background.
 The format is: two letters - three numbers - two letters.

 Statutory Off Road NotificationIt is possible to file a SORN (Statutory off Road Notification) when a vehicle is being modified or restored.
 During this time the car may not be driven, nor towed, on public roads.
 If a Déclaration de retrait de la circulation d'un véhicule is made for a just-bought car, it is not necessary to register it.
 The declaration is simple and free of charge: the form Cerfa n°13756*02 and registration documents (if applicable) should be updated on the ANTS website.

 Scrapping a VehicleTo scrap a vehicle it is necessary to take it to an approved VHU centre (centre Véhicule Hors d'Usage), who can generally take care of all the paperwork involved on your behalf.
 The local préfecture can provide a list of these or a list is usually available on their website.
 The following documents will need to be presented:

 - The Certificat d'immatriculation with the text "vendu le (jour/mois/année) pour destruction" (sold to be scrapped) or "cédé le (jour/mois/année) pour destruction" (left to be scrapped)

 - A Certificat de situation administrative less than 15 days